pierangeloc/programs-as-data/presentation/deckset.md

 ![right fit](images/investigation_3_1.png)

-"We were supposed to see 8 shop locations on Google Maps but we see only 6.
+"We were supposed to see _8 shop locations_ on Google Maps but we see _only 6_.
 Why is that?"

 ---